Digital Equipment Corporation PDP-7A - S# 112

 TU55003416 080544Single DECtape transport

-Documents associated with PDP-7A S# 112 - (see below)
+Documents associated with PDP-7/A S#112 - (see below)

-A document was found at the Edinburgh Computer History Project which briefly describes the use that the Edinburgh University's PDP-7A Computer was put to.
-The website however went offline for a while following technical problems, it currently resides here but not in a very accessible form, we have copy of the relevant document here
+A document was found at the Edinburgh Computer History Project which briefly describes the use that the Edinburgh University's PDP-7/A Computer was put to.
+The website however went offline for a while following technical problems, it is currently online but not in a very accessible form, we have copy of the relevant document.

 "A PDP7 with a model 340 (?) vector graphics display and later a Honeywell 316 were linked to the 4130 through a "high-speed" data link (into the ATU of the 4130 for devotees).
 The PDP7 was used by John Oldfield and his group for early CAD system research."

-120 PDP-7 and PDP-7A systems were forecast to be built in total, but at this time we do not have any information about the possible remaining 21 systems or who they were delivered to.
-The 1972 18-bit service list, available here (6.5Mb pdf), details the 99 known PDP-7 and PDP-7A systems in the list at that time.
-The PDP-7 appeared to have sold well into Government research and University sectors with 11 systems shipped to the UK alone, almost 10% of the forecast production run !.
-Serial numbers are concurrent for both PDP-7's and the PDP-7A's, so the missing 21 could be of either type, however we are reasonably confident that the 99 systems shipped were the only ones ever built.
+The PDP-7 appeared to have sold well into Government research and University sectors with 11 systems shipped to the UK alone, almost 10% of the forecast production run!
+Serial numbers are concurrent for both PDP-7's and the PDP-7/A's, so the missing 21 could be of either type; however we are reasonably confident that the 99 systems shipped were the only ones that were ever built.